Braun hits 2 HRs, Brewers beat Tigers to keep pace with Cubs

 Joakim Soria (2-1) got the win after getting the last two outs of the eighth in relief of Hader.

-Tigers: OF Christin Stewart missed the game with what manager Ron Gardenhire called “stomach issues.”
+Tigers: OF Christin Stewart missed the game with what Gardenhire called “stomach issues.”

-Brewers: The latest injury had nothing to do with a player.
-Owner Mark Attanasio recently underwent successful surgery to repair a torn left Achilles tendon.
+Brewers: The team’s latest injury had nothing to do with a player.
+Brewers owner Mark Attanasio recently underwent successful surgery to repair a torn left Achilles tendon.
 Attanasio, who was in attendance on Friday, said he hurt himself running across the beach at Malibu to rescue his family dog after it got tangled up with a pit bull.
-Attanasio helped his wife, Debbie, separate the two dogs, but said that didn’t realize the extent of his injury.
+Attanasio helped his wife, Debbie, separate the two dogs, but said he didn’t realize the extent of his injury.
 He cannot put any weight on his leg until mid-October.

 Tigers: LHP Daniel Norris (0-5) makes his first career appearance against Milwaukee.